rdmarsh/elm/README.md

 See [Configuration](#configuration) below for more details

-### Installing in path
+### Install in PATH

-You can install the script in your path by running
+To make the script accessible in your PATH, run:

 * `make install`

-which runs:
+which will execute:

 ```shell
 venv/bin/python3 -m pip install --editable .